TheIoTLearningInitiative/InternetOfThingsSensors/HANDSON.md

 now you can type **make**, to trigger the compilation of our program, after that type **./lcd_temp** to run the program, to stop it just press **CTRL+c**

-If you do some changes you can recompile using **make**, sometimes when you do some changes and recompile, it will tell you that there are no changes, on those occassions you can do **make clean** and then **make**  that will erase the tempfiles created by vim when editing as well as the executable binary. want to learn more about the Makefile system?
+If you do some changes you can recompile using **make**, sometimes when you do some changes and recompile, it will tell you that there are no changes, on those occassions you can do **make clean** and then **make**  that will erase the tempfiles created by vim when editing as well as the executable binary. want to learn more about the [Makefile](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html) system? click [here](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html)

 ####Look Ma! without Handles!